-Coinsurance means a percentage amount a Covered Person is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
+Coinsurance means a percentage amount a Covered Member is responsible to pay out-of-pocket for health care services after satisfaction of the applicable deductibles or copayments, or both.
 The Coinsurance is applied to the Allowable Fee for Covered Medical Expenses incurred for Covered Benefits.
-The Coinsurance amount is shown in the Schedule of Benefits, and applies to the Out-of Pocket Maximum.
+The Coinsurance amount is shown in the SBC, and applies to the Out-of Pocket Maximum.
 No further co-insurance is assessed when the Out-of Pocket Maximum is met.